 Marmot Basin 11-week CSIA Ski Instructor Course

 Gain your CSIA Level 1 and 2 ski instructor qualifications on our 11 week instructor course.
-Your skiing will improve and you’ll learn new skills necessary to find work as an instructor next season, or just have the most amazing gap year in the Canadian Rockies!
+Your skiing will improve and you’ll learn the new skills necessary to find work as an instructor next season, or just have the most amazing gap year in the Canadian Rockies!

-We have worked closely with Marmot Basin to make this ski instructor programme as interesting and useful as possible.
+We have worked closely with Marmot Basin and our in-resort partner to make this ski instructor programme as interesting and useful as possible.
 The 11 week programme is designed to improve your skiing ability, as well as to get you fully trained up to instruct your favourite snow sport.
 You’ll take an avalanche awareness course and gain real life work experience shadowing qualified instructors.
 The programme is split into set weeks of training so that you will know what the focus is for any given week before you head out to Canada.

 In addition to the professional ski instruction (most of our instructors are Level 4 themselves) there are a number of extra elements that make our courses at Marmot Basin unique:

 - Emergency situations

 - Navigation tech training